hitku/primeHitku/README.md

-This is the algorithm for finding prime numbers I found while studying pattern in the natural numbers.
+This is the algorithm for finding prime numbers I discovered while studying pattern in the natural numbers.

 I have implemented in java,python,javascript.